wblabio/wblabio.github.io/wgact/README.md

 ## What this plugin does

-> The plugin automatically injects the Google Ads conversion pixel on the purchase confirmation page, adding the dynamic order values like order value, transaction id and currency.
+> This plugin tracks the value of WooCommerce orders and collects data for dynamic remarketing lists in Google Ads.
+With this you can optimize all your Google Ads campaigns to achieve maximum efficiency.

 ## Features